Search

 Local business environment

-Find information like tree census summaries, cultivars, fruit grading and a season harvest calendar at http://canningfruit.co.za.
+Find news and information like tree census summaries, cultivars and fruit grading in the magazine DIE KRAT at http://canningfruit.co.za.

 The three main sectors of this industry – covering products which are canned, preserved or otherwise processed from fruit, vegetables and tomatoes and other related products – are: